Nerd Mr Butter

 1. Differences in purpose 💪

-Charitable organizations exist to do good, for the sole purpose of providing a public benefit.
-Nonprofits are founded to keep people within our communities safe, healthy, and well fed, to protect our environment and the species that live in it, or to advance public safety, creating a future for the children in our communities.
+💛 Nonprofits: Charitable organizations exist to do good for the sole purpose of providing a public benefit.
+Nonprofits are founded to keep people within our communities safe, healthy, and well-fed, to protect our environment and the species that live in it, or to advance public safety, creating a future for the children in our communities.

-Not-for-profits, on the other hand, can exist for pure enjoyment of its members.
-A NFPO can be a sports team, social club, trade organization, college social club (like fraternities and sororities), or a social advocacy group.
+🎉 Not-for-profits: Not-for-profits, on the other hand, can exist for the pure enjoyment of their members.
+A NFPO can be a sports club, social group, trade organization, college social club (like fraternities and sororities), or a social advocacy group.

 2. Differences in goals and objectives 🏆

-Each year, a nonprofit will (hopefully) develop a strategic plan to help set goals for the next 12 months, 5 years, or even 10 years down the road.
-While some of these goals may tie in with their fundraising efforts, they’re more likely to correlate with the organization's mission.
+💛 Nonprofits: Each year, nonprofits typically develop a strategic plan to help set goals for accomplishing their mission.
 For example, they may set a goal to feed more families, help more low-income students apply for a four-year university, or lobby for new bills to combat climate change.

-Conversely, a not-for-profit will likely set goals that serve their personal interests.
-For example, a fraternity may set a goal to recruit 20 more freshmen to join their organization.
-Or, a soccer league will aim to raise funds to attend an out-of-state tournament.
+🎉 Not-for-profits: Conversely, a not-for-profit will likely set goals that serve their personal interests.
+For example, a soccer league will aim to raise funds to attend an out-of-state tournament.

 3. Differences in staff and organizational hierarchy 👯

-A not-for-profit runs completely on the backs of volunteers.
+🎉 Not-for-profits: A not-for-profit relies completely on its ability to recruit volunteers.
 There are no paid staff—instead, people simply volunteer their time for the sake of the organization.

 4. Differences in nonprofit status 📝

 When it comes to filing with the IRS, there are several similarities between nonprofits and not-for-profits.
-For example, both types of organizations will need to follow similar steps to achieve tax-exempt status, such as documenting their articles of incorporation, establishing their bylaws, creating a bank account, and getting an EIN number.
+For example, both types of organizations will need to follow similar steps to achieve tax-exempt status, such as:

-Ready to see how Givebutter can help advance your organization?
-Launch your free account to get started.
+Ready to see how Givebutter can help you raise more for your mission?
+Launch your free account and get started today.

 Get started